 Finally!
-After several years of fighting tooth and nail before the Legislative Branch in setting forth the proposed amendments to the Republic Act No. 8293, known as the Intellectual Property Code of the Philippines (IP Code), and tackling constructive critique towards the initiative, March 22, 2013 marked the dawning of a new day to all the lobbyists, supporters, stakeholders, persons-in-interest and the Intellectual Property Office of the Philippines (IPOPHL) in general, as the newly signed Act takes effect and is now expressed under Republic Act No. 10372, an Act Amending Certain Provisions of Republic Act No. 8293, otherwise known as the “Intellectual Property Code of the Philippines”.
-Two years ago, I recall having the opportunity to attend one of the many public consultations initiated by IPOPHL, wherein they invited the Law Professors and representatives from Korea to talk about their Copyright Law, its major features and their best practices in the field.
-During the activity, the participants underwent a workshop to discuss matters of interest which serve as potential areas to consider for amendments to the then Copyright Law.
-Lo and behold!
-The sweet efforts of those consultations have come to fruition.
+After several years of fighting tooth and nail before the Legislative Branch in setting forth the proposed amendments to Republic Act No. 8293, known as the Intellectual Property Code of the Philippines (IP Code), and tackling constructive critique towards the initiative, March 22, 2013, marked the dawning of a new day for all the lobbyists, supporters, stakeholders, persons-in-interest, and the Intellectual Property Office of the Philippines (IPOPHL) in general.
+This milestone introduced Notable Amendments in the Philippines as the newly signed Act took effect, now expressed under Republic Act No. 10372, an Act Amending Certain Provisions of Republic Act No. 8293, otherwise known as the “Intellectual Property Code of the Philippines.”

 According to this new Act, the IPOPHL is tasked within 180 days from its effective date to promulgate the rules and regulations necessary to effectively implement the law.